Session 3 - Module A: Advanced Orchestration Patterns¶

 sync_progress = len(completed_required) / len(required_branches)

-Progress calculation determines how many required branches have completed at each sync point.
-This creates a completion ratio that drives conditional workflow advancement decisions.
+Progress calculation determines how many required processing branches have completed at each sync point.
+This creates a completion ratio that drives conditional workflow advancement decisions while maintaining data integrity.

 Based on completion progress, we determine the appropriate coordination action: